Connecting for quality

 - Blue Distinction Total Care is a national designation program that recognizes doctors and hospitals for their efforts in coordinating total patient care, and have met nationally consistent criteria for patient-centered and value-based care.

-- Blue Distinction Specialty Care is a national designation program recognizing health care facilities that demonstrate expertise in delivering quality specialty care safely, effectively, and cost-efficent.
-The goal of the program is to help comsumers find both quality and value for their specialty care needs.
+- Blue Distinction Specialty Care is a national designation program recognizing health care facilities that demonstrate expertise in delivering quality specialty care safely, effectively, and cost-efficient.
+The goal of the program is to help consumers find both quality and value for their specialty care needs.
 The Blue Distinction Specialty Care program includes two levels of designation

 - Blue Distinction Centers – Health care facilities recognized for expertise in delivering quality specialty care.